 Therefore, it is ideal to keep a close watch on the plant to make necessary adjustments to the watering.

-The propagation is mainly done through the succulent seeds, but propagation from offsets from the mother plant, or leaf cuttings using the bottom leaves at the time of repotting.
+Echeveria laui propagation is mainly done through the succulent seeds, but propagation from offsets from the mother plant, or leaf cuttings using the bottom leaves at the time of repotting.

 The leaves are also collected from the flower stem for leaf propagation.

-This plant is not easy to propagate through rooting as the new plant stem cuttings or leaf cuttings start drying out.
+This plant is not easy to propagate through rooting new plant stem cuttings or leaf cuttings that start drying out.

 Echeveria Pest or Diseases